sachinis/Secrets_Scanner/README.md

 **Suggested usage**

-The 'secrets-scanner' package is intended to be run as a job within the security stage in your pipeline.
+The 'secrets-scanner' package is intended to be run as a job within a security stage in your pipeline.
 This job should ideally be run when developers push code to their branch.
 The passing of this job must be a pre-requsite for MR approval.
 If false-positives are found in the scan results of this job, then the false positives must be removed by including an appropriate allowed pattern.

 **Script usage**